leonardoimperit/thesis-timperi/README.md

 <h2> Introduction </h2>
 The purpose of this project is to implement a Generative Adversarial Network as an oversampling method for the imbalanced problem of credit card fraud detection.
 We will propose it as an alternative to the very popular SMOTE oversampling technique.
-For this purpose we will employ 2 dataset: a bigger one composed by simulated transactions (CHAPTER 5) through a credit transaction dataset simulator, and a smaller one contaning only 2 days of  real transactions.
+For this purpose we will employ 2 datasets: a bigger one composed by simulated transactions (CHAPTER 5) through a credit transaction dataset simulator, and a smaller one contaning only 2 days of  real transactions (CHAPTER 6).
 For the first one, the simulator has been developed by the ULB machine learning group (Bruxelles), the latter has been downloaded from Kaggle.
 It contains 284,807 transactions, 492 of which have been classified as frauds.
 Features V1, V2, … V28 are the principal components obtained with PCA, the only features which have not been transformed with PCA are 'Time' and 'Amount'.

 <h2> Our Goals: </h2>
 <ul>